 - de Blob 2: Although he's technically speaking gibberish, Comrade Black taunts you throughout the final level, promising that you can't get to his orbital hypno-ray in time.
 He even gets kind of meta, telling you to access the menu and quit the level.

-- Duke Nukem I: Dr. Proton mocks Duke in some levels via videophone.
+- Duke Nukem: Dr. Proton mocks Duke in some levels via videophone.

 - In Fable, during fights with Jack of Blades' minions, he constantly taunts you telepathically, with cruel but hilariously accurate imitations of your own Annoying Video Game Helper guildmaster.

-- F.E.A.R.: In the third game, a succession of psychic commanders taunt you (they seem to really hate the Point Man, possibly because of his connection to Alma, and thus the highly traumatic "upgrades" they were given).
+- First Encounter Assault Recon: In the third game, a succession of psychic commanders taunt you (they seem to really hate the Point Man, possibly because of his connection to Alma, and thus the highly traumatic "upgrades" they were given).

 - Half-Life 2: You hear Dr. Breen through public address systems throughout the game.
 In the final chapter, as you approach his office, he talks to you directly through terminals located throughout the Citadel.

 - In Manhunt, you are trapped in some sort of sick cinematographic experiment and the director follows you around and trolls you through the earpiece.

 - Max Payne: In the final level, Nicole Horne taunts you as you make your way to her in the Aesir Corporate Building.

-- Mystery Case Files: Escape From Ravenhearst — Charles Dalimar included an audio system in the underground areas specifically so he could tell the Master Detective what she's supposed to learn about him in this area.
+- Mystery Case Files: In Escape from Ravenhearst, Charles Dalimar included an audio system in the underground areas specifically so he could tell the Master Detective what she's supposed to learn about him in this area.

 "Let's try it her way.
 Fatty.
 Adopted fatty.
 Fatty-fatty-no-parents."

 - In Rocket: Robot on Wheels, Jojo will taunt you whenever you activate ticket switches.
 He also does this throughout Jojo World.

 - Sonic Colors: Doctor Eggman makes funny announcements over a PA system throughout the game.
 He occasionally tries to lure our hero, Sonic, into an obvious trap by promising cheap food.

 - In XCOM: Enemy Unknown and XCOM 2, the bosses contact you telepatically throughout the final mission.